Video review: Volkswagen Tiguan

 Popular pick: The 148bhp, mid-range model is likely to be the UK's favourite.

 Despite its growth, the new Tiguan is paradoxically lighter than the old model.
 That’s mostly due to using the MQB platform - the chassis that sits underneath the bodywork - which is shared around the Volkswagen group in models as diverse as the Golf, Audi TT, Skoda Superb and, importantly, the Seat Ateca.

 The Tiguan offers all sorts of drive options, with front or four-wheel drive being the obvious.
 There’s also adaptive damping and variable-rate steering available as add-ons, while you can also raise the ride height by 15mm on Outdoor spec cars or lower it by 15mm with sports suspension.

 Engines range from two petrol options (1.4 and 2.0-litre) or four diesel options, all of which are two litres.
-The entry-level 112bhp diesel offers good value, while the forthcoming 237bhp bi-turbo offers pace, but we think it’s the 148bhp, mid-range model that will sell best in the UK.
+The entry-level 112bhp diesel offers good value, while the 237bhp bi-turbo offers pace, but we think it’s the 148bhp, mid-range model that will do best in the UK.

 While that engine has to work a little harder to keep the 1.6 tonnes of Tiguan moving along, it’s refined and economical, with noise disappearing to distant rumble when up to speed, something that takes 9.3 seconds assuming you want to get to 62mph.